gallettilance/CS506-Fall2024/NOTES/alicehan.md

 - variation around linear regression is same as variation if you collect data at one specific x value
 - linear matters for beta and not x

+# 11/4/2024
+## Linear Model Evaluation
+- evaluation of a model:
+  - Total sum of squares (TSS) -- measure of the spread of $y_i$ around the main of y
+  - ESS -- measure of the spread of our model's estimates of $y_i$ aroudn the mean of y
+  - $R^2$ = $\frac{ESS}{TSS}$ -- measures fraction of variance that is exokained by your model
+    - if $R^2$ is 1, that means that every single point is on the line
+  - adjusted $R^2$ accounts for the fact that the more features we have, the more we will be artificially inflating our $R^2$ value
+- Hypothesis Testing
+  - if we repeat  give number of times, how many times will we see what was observed